Mindstorms-for-Train-Simulators/.github/profile/README.md

  * It is not neccessary to have VSCode to run the software, only to install and update!
 When not updating or installing, navigate to ``main.py`` and run the script.
 * The system requires a plethora of motors and sensors.
 Three motors should be connected to port A, B, and C. Motor A will be the throttle, or throttle/brake.
 Motor B will be Automatic Brake.
 Motor C will be Independent Brake.
 However, the roles of these motors will shift depending on the type of train running, especially in trains that do not have such a braking system.
 The color sensor will need to be connected to port 2, touch sensor to port 3, and infared sensor to port 4.
   * The color sensor will need to read three colors (black, yellow, and white) and in that order.
 Feel free to implement this as a sliding lever.
-* This is modular, and new train configurations can be added within the programs folder.
+* This is modular, and new train configurations can be added within the programs folder, allowing you to customize which locomotives to save.
 * If the motors does not match the values in the simulator, run "Callibration".
 It should be saved for future runs.
 * **Connect to Computer:** Use the USB connecting cable to connect the EV3 brick to your computer.
 Ensure that your EV3 brick is in tethering mode by going to ``Wireless and Networks > Tethering`` and checking the ``Gadget`` option.